-FOR FALL 2021, PLEASE NOTE: If you try to enroll and you receive a message that “You are unable to enroll in this class at this time.
+Please note: If you try to enroll and you receive a message that “You are unable to enroll in this class at this time.
 Available seats are reserved and you do not meet the reserve capacity requirements,” then that means that the remaining open seats are reserved for entering first year students at orientation.
 Every year, some seats are reserved for these students.
 This year, due to the new system, the schedule of classes is displaying these seats as open seats, but they are not.
 We are working on a solution so that the number of open seats displays correctly, but for now, please be aware that if you receive this message, the section is full, and we will not be able to provide an override.
-Returning students are given enrollment priority by being given a date in April or earlier to schedule their classes, which is before any first year students have the chance to do so, but a small number of seats have always been reserved for new students every year in many academic units (i.e., it’s very possible that you were largely able to sign up for classes your first year because spots were reserved for you).
+Returning students are given enrollment priority earlier than incoming students to schedule their classes, which is before any first year students have the chance to do so, but a small number of seats have always been reserved for new students every year in many academic units (i.e., it’s very possible that you were largely able to sign up for classes your first year because spots were reserved for you).

 IAH will not issue enrollment overrides before the beginning of the semester unless there is an extenuating circumstance for the request.
 Until shortly before the semester starts, setting an alert to tell you when there is an open spot is the proper way to go about getting into the IAH course you want.